alanng10/Secane/Docue/Module/a.md

 Module that is add by root client can only rem by root client.
 Root client has 1 copy Class Lang module fold, diff from regular client copy list.
+Module that is add by root client depend on root client copy.
+Module that is add by regular client depend on the client copy.

 Secane has Sand Lang module list avail for import.